Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation: Results

-We observe three features of the THG spectrum that have not been previously experimentally observed or theoretically predicted for a solid-state medium.
-All three indicate that the THG takes place under non-perturbative conditions, when the optical properties of the metasurface are strongly modified while the laser pulse is interacting with it. {\it First,} the spectral peak is strongly blue-shifted with respect to its unperturbed $3\omega_L$ (corresponding to $\lambda_{\rm TH}^{(0)} \approx 1.207$~$\mu$m) spectral position measured with an unpatterned film, and with respect to the tripled frequency of the PASIM resonance at $3\omega_R$. {\it Second,} because the spectral shift of the peak to $\approx 3.05\omega_L$ is larger than the full widths at half maxima (FWHMs) of the unperturbed THG spectrum and of the metasurface resonance, there exists a high-frequency spectral region of the THG (e.g., around $\lambda_{\rm TH} = 1.18$~$\mu$m, on the blue side of the spectral peak) where the THG signal from the metasurface is clearly detectable---more than two orders of magnitude above the noise level---while the THG from the film is below the noise level. {\it Finally,} the upconversion spectrum reveals another counter-intuitive property of a PASIM: it is possible to resonantly enhance a nonlinear process without sacrificing the spectral bandwidth.
+We observe three features of the THG spectra that have not been previously experimentally observed or theoretically predicted for a solid-state medium.
+All three indicate that the THG takes place under non-perturbative conditions, when the optical properties of the metasurface are strongly modified while the laser pulse is interacting with it. {\it First,} the spectral peak is strongly blue-shifted with respect to its unperturbed $3\omega_L$ (corresponding to $\lambda_{\rm TH}^{(0)} \approx 1.207$~$\mu$m) spectral position measured with an unpatterned film, and with respect to the tripled frequency of the PASIM resonance at $3\omega_R$. {\it Second,} because the spectral shift of the peak to $\approx 3.05\omega_L$ is larger than the full widths at half maxima (FWHMs) of the unperturbed THG spectrum and of the metasurface resonance, there exists a high-frequency spectral region of the THG ($\lambda_{\rm TH} < 1.17$~$\mu$m, on the blue side of the spectral peak) where the THG signal from the metasurface is more than two orders of magnitude higher than that from the Si film.
+This is a signature of the photons accelerated from the spectral peak of the incident pulse outside of its spectral width.
+In the inset of Fig.~\ref{fig1}d, we show that signal with the wavelengths as short as $\lambda_{\rm TH} \sim 1.06 \mu$m (i.e. more than $100$~nm on the blue side of the highest energy signal detected from the unstructured film) can be detected.
+For example, for two specific wavelengths, $\lambda_{\rm TH} = 1.12$~$\mu$m and $\lambda_{\rm TH} = 1.06$~$\mu$m, the measured THG intensities from the metasurface are, respectively, four and eight orders of magnitude stronger than the corresponding projections calculated from the THG spectrum that was collected from the unpatterned film (dashed line).
+Note that it is crucial to differentiate between the generation of new photon frequencies, as it happens in the case of the acceleration of photons trapped by a high-$Q$ resonator, and the reshaping of the laser spectrum due to the nonlinear modification of low-$Q$ optical resonances \cite{Zhang2011,Zhang2012}. {\it Finally,} the THG spectrum reveals another counter-intuitive property of a PASIM: it is possible to resonantly enhance a nonlinear process (THG) without sacrificing the spectral bandwidth.
 All three features are related to the emergence of the new, higher energy photons, and can be attributed to photon acceleration due to the dynamic multiphoton FC generation.
-As a confirmation of the non-perturbative regime, generation of FCs leads to a pronounced power dependence of the transmitted MIR spectra shown in Fig.~\ref{fig1}d; we have observed a dissimilar behaviour in bulk silicon (Supplementary Note~4), indicating the key role of the resonance hot spots that enable FC generation through four-photon absorption (4PA).
+The transmitted MIR spectra shown in Fig.~\ref{fig1}e reveal strong power dependence, thus providing further confirmation of the non-perturbative nature of the PA.
+No such dependence on the MIR fluence $F$ was observed in bulk silicon (Supplementary Note~4), thus validating the key role of the resonantly excited hot spots that enable FC generation through 4PA.